Skip to Content

 (a) Subject to Section 3064:

-(1) The court may issue an ex parte order determining the temporary custody and visitation of a minor child on the conditions the court determines to a party who has established a parent and child relationship pursuant to paragraph (2).
-The parties shall inform the court if any custody or visitation orders have already been issued in any other proceeding.
+(1) The court may issue an ex parte order determining the temporary custody and visitation of a minor child, on the conditions the court determines, to a party who has established a parent and child relationship pursuant to paragraph (2).
+The parties shall inform the court if a custody or visitation order has already been issued in any other proceeding.

 (B) A party may establish a parent and child relationship for purposes of subparagraph (A) only by offering proof of any of the following: